jleath/Gitlet/hw4/spec/hw4.md

     public abstract double dequeue();
     public abstract void enqueue(double x);

-Note that `peek`, `dequeue`, and `enqueue` are inherited from RingBuffer, so you do not need to declare these explicitly.
+Note that `peek`, `dequeue`, and `enqueue` are inherited from BoundedQueue, so you do not need to declare these explicitly.

 If you're stuck, see [AbstractXList from lecture 10](https://github.com/Berkeley-CS61B/lectureCode/blob/master/lec10/live2/AbstractXList.java) for an example of an abstract class that provides default methods for an interface.
 This class provides a default implementation for the [XList class](https://github.com/Berkeley-CS61B/lectureCode/blob/master/lec10/live2/XList.java).